Jullie8/yumpanadas/README.md

 ## Future Implementations

-* Track twitter feeds/hashtags for empanada trucks to make add more business data
+* Track twitter feeds/hashtags for empanada trucks to add more business data

-* Add a toast indicating that a business has been saved
+* Add a toast indicating that a business has been saved/favorited

 * Users can add a review for businesses

+* Business saves/favorite to be requested from the backend for api key security

 ## Acknowledgements